Dead Pixel Test

 Related tests

-Test your monitor in the browser with full-screen color patterns, gradients and a grid.
-Spot backlight bleed, poor uniformity and dead pixels fast.
+Test your monitor in the browser with full-screen color, gradient and grid patterns.
+Spot backlight bleed, IPS glow, banding and dead pixels in minutes.

 Measure your monitor's real refresh rate in the browser.
-See live Hz, frame timing and stability to confirm a 60, 120, 144 or 240Hz panel runs right.
+See live Hz, frame timing, and stability to confirm a 60, 120, 144, or 240Hz panel runs at full speed.